chelliy/chelliy/README.md

 Hi, I’m Qingzhi You, you also can call me Chellie.

-A junior in Gerogia Institute of Technology, majoring CS, Intelligent and Media threads.
+A rising senior in Gerogia Institute of Technology, majoring CS, Intelligent and Media threads.

 I love play video games, and also willing to work in game development field.